 Interactive art installations allow artists to connect with audiences in a truly unique way.
 While traditional art is meant to be observed, interactive art installations turn viewers into participants in multi-sensory, three-dimensional experiences.
-However, bringing an interactive art piece out of an artist's mind and into the real world is often a complex process.
+However, bringing an interactive art piece out of an artist's mind and into the real world is often complex.

-Because of their hands-on nature, interactive art installations present unique challenges in the way they are designed and produced.
+Because of their hands-on nature, interactive art installations present unique challenges in for design and production.
 Artists often partner with experienced design and fabrication companies who understand these challenges, so they can faithfully execute their vision and avoid costly mistakes, project delays, and logistical issues.

 What Are Interactive Art Installations?